 When will students receive information about orientation?

-Beginning the week of December 9th, all students that have paid their enrollment fee will receive an email encouraging them to register for a summer Orientation session.
-Following this, students and parents will receive an orientation packet through the mail during the first week of May.
+Students that have paid their enrollment fee will receive an email encouraging them to register for a summer Orientation session.
+Following this, students and parents will receive an orientation packet through the mail.
 Included will be details about the orientation program, a campus map, and instructions on how to activate your BUnetID and password.

 Where Can I find my BUnetID and Activation Code?

 A letter is included in the Orientation Packet informing students of the process to activate their BUnetID and password.
 Please refer to this letter for step-by-step instructions.
 Students MUST activate their BUnetID and set their password BEFORE they can register for classes at Orientation.

 Why is orientation necessary?